drjodyannjones/mdsi_python_seminar_11122023/README.md

 ### getting_started

 This folder is designed for beginners.
-It contains `first_steps.ipynb`, introducing basic Python concepts and data manipulation techniques, and `resources.ipynb`, which lists additional learning resources, tutorials, and guides for Python and data science.
+It contains [First Steps](getting_started/first_steps.ipynb), introducing basic Python concepts and data manipulation techniques, and [Resources](getting_started/resources.ipynb), which lists additional learning resources, tutorials, and guides for Python and data science.

 ### images